kode4food/fate-lang/why_fate.md

 }
 ```

-Defining a pattern is simple as using the tilde (`~`) operator before an expression.
+Defining a pattern is as simple as using the tilde (`~`) operator before an expression.
 In this case we're compiling a pattern out of an object literal.
 The regular expressions are requiring that `quack` and `feathers` are non-empty strings, though there is also a predefined pattern called `NonEmptyString` that does the same thing.

 Now let's create a function that applies that pattern: